 Painting my first portrait in blue, I just love how the ink travelled through water and as I grew and experimented with it I realised how the ink reacts over time, how you can go back to it over time and change it, how it separates into different pigments – like my self portrait has pinks in it and purples in it because the ink just changes as it evaporates.

-Your Botany workshops are really cool, how do you run these and how do you inspire people to harness their creativity?
+Your Botany workshops are really cool, how do you run these?

 So, to talk a bit about my workshops, I hold botanical drawing workshops at the shop Botany on Chatsworth Road and it’s this really beautiful little Aladdin’s cave of the most wonderful plants and botanically inspired projects like ceramics and artwork, it’s so well curated.